FAQs for potential BSN applicants

 I'm concerned about passing the criminal background check.
 What kind of thing might be an issue?

 See the Washington State Department of Social and Health Services Secretary's List of Crimes and Negative Actions.
-If questions remain, you may the Nursing Program Director.
+If questions remain, you may contact the School of Nursing and Healthcare Leadership Director.